hgati/dc-newsletter/README.md

-# dc-newsletter
+# dc-newsletter for magento 1.x

-sending a magento newsletter for testing
+#### extension sending a magento newsletter for testing

+- auto sync with Packagist